huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

   - [ ] Speed up local distance at test time.
 (Replace numpy by pytorch cuda operation.)

+# Current Results

-Current results on Market1501 with setting
+On Market1501 with setting
 - global margin 0.3
 - local margin 0.3
 - Adam optimizer
-- Base learning rate 2e-4, decaying exponentially after 75 epochs, 150 epochs in total.
+- Base learning rate 2e-4, decaying exponentially after 75 epochs.
+Train for 150 epochs in total.
 Refer to paper [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/abs/1703.07737).

+We achieve the following results.
+Note that training data only comes from one dataset, while the paper combines 4 datasets.

 |   | Rank-1 (%) | mAP (%) |
 | --- | --- | --- |